diel-project/Diel-Niche-Modeling/GitHub_vignettes/Gomez-Diel-Niche-comparison.md

 leading to higher model uncertainty between models in a set.
-In a few cases (e.g., 37 and 38), it looks like the threshold to meet the ‘mostly nocturnal’ phenotype for Greater mousedeer in unlogged and logged may not have been actually been met (53% and 61%, respectively), and thus is more appropriately Cathemeral.
+In a few cases (e.g., 37 and 38), it looks like the threshold to meet the ‘mostly nocturnal’ phenotype for Greater mousedeer in unlogged and logged may not have been actually been met (53% and 61%, respectively), and may be more appropriately Cathemeral.
+However, most detections outside of nighttime were during twilight which is not considered as part of Cathemeral under the definitions from Haysom et al. 2023 (Table 1).

 # Haysom et al. 2023 Results Comparison (Traditional)